-The UN's Sustainable Development Goals (SDGs) will be the driving force behind much of the global work on sustainable development and conservation until 2030 and SDG 14, namely 'Life below water - conserve and sustainably use the oceans, seas and marine resources for sustainable development', reinforces the global commitment on MPAs in target 14.5, which is: "By 2020, conserve at least 10 per cent of coastal and marine areas, consistent with national and international law and based on best available scientific information."

-Several other marine SDG targets implicitly provide extra arguments for the need for stronger marine protection, making the wider case for marine reserves and MPAs as providers of sustainable fishing, coastal protection and carbon storage.
+The UN's Sustainable Development Goals (SDGs) will be the driving force behind much of the global work on sustainable development and conservation until 2030 and SDG 14, namely 'Life below water - conserve and sustainably use the oceans, seas and marine resources for sustainable development', reinforces the global commitment on MPAs in target 14.5, which is: "By 2020, conserve at least 10 per cent of coastal and marine areas, consistent with national and international law and based on best available scientific information."10 making the wider case for marine reserves and MPAs as providers of sustainable fishing, coastal protection and carbon storage.
 In particular, marine reserves and MPAs will be vital if target 14.2 is to be achieved, namely: "By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans."